maratai/craftery/fiber_arts/fiber_arts_book_masterlist.md

 # Spinning and Fiber Preparation
 - Sarah Anderson. *The Spinner's Book of Yarn Designs: Techniques for Creating 80 Yarns*.
 A delight.
 - Carson Cooper. *Guide to Making Spinning Wheel Flyers and Wheels*; *Guide to Making Spinning Wheels: Plans and Instructions for Building Saxony, Irish Castle and Accelerator Wheels*; *Guide to Restoring an Antique Spinning Wheel*.
+- Terry Dwyer. *Caring for Your Loom and Spinning Wheel*.
+Detailed instruction on the *maintenance* that a lot of books gloss over (or perhaps figure you already know or have mentors to tell you about)!
 - Stephenie Gaustaud. *The Practical Spinner's Guide: Cotton, Flax, Hemp*.
 - Linda Heinrich. *Linen: From Flax Seed to Woven Cloth*.
 - Grace Shalom Hopkins. *Card: You Control the Colourway*.